Julian/regret/README.rst

     * be itself fully tested, because deprecations must not break the code they deprecate

+    * make it easy to test the deprecated warnings by providing testing helpers

     * support removal date indication, and likely "policies" which automate choosing default removal dates, because deprecations